-• Housing and Homelessness
+Housing and Homelessness

-- Increases state funding for affordable housing, preserving \$500 million in Low-Income Housing Tax Credits (LIHTC) and \$120 million for Multifamily Housing Program, both key Assembly priorities. - Includes \$209 million for housing and homelessness prevention programs at the Department of Social Services. - Includes elements of several bills intended to spur new housing construction and adopt other pro-housing policies, including elements of AB 609 (Wicks) and SB 607 (Wiener).
-(Exact provisions related to SB 607 are still under discussion, as noted previously.) - Combats homelessness with new \$500 million "Round 7" of funding for the Homeless Housing, Assistance and Prevention (HHAP) grant program once Round 6 funds are distributed, expected in 2026-27.
-(This 2026-27 appropriation is expected in an upcoming trailer bill, AB/SB 131, not the 2025-26 budget bill as amended.
-The trailer bill will discuss other future accountability requirements related to the program.)
+- Increases state funding for affordable housing, preserving \$500 million in Low-Income Housing Tax Credits (LIHTC) and \$120 million for Multifamily Housing Program, both key Assembly priorities. - Includes \$209 million for housing and homelessness prevention programs at the Department of Social Services. - Includes elements of several bills intended to spur new housing construction and adopt other pro-housing policies, including elements of AB 609 (Wicks), SB 607 (Wiener), AB 306 (Schultz), AB 750 (Quirk-Silva), and SB 681 (Wahab). - Combats homelessness with new \$500 million "Round 7" of funding for the Homeless Housing, Assistance and Prevention (HHAP) grant program once Round 6 funds are distributed, expected in 2026-27.

-• Reserves and Borrowing
+Reserves and Borrowing